Asingerdev/mexico-dice-game/README.md

 If the computer is the second roller, it will follow the same logic, except it is limited by the number of times the player rolled, and if any of its rolls beat the player, it will end its turn.

-Future versions of the game can adjust the computer AI's difficulty based upon the game's probability tables.
+Future versions of the game will adjust the computer's difficulty based upon the game's probability tables.

 User Stories
 ------------